ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 ### Start a test debug session

-The Ballerina test functions can also be debugged using the codelens.
-The `debug` codelens will automatically appear on top of each Ballerina test function, and you are able to execute/debug only the selected test case by clicking on the corresponding codelens as shown below.
+The Ballerina test functions can also be debugged using CodeLens.
+The `debug` CodeLens will automatically appear on top of each Ballerina test function and you are able to execute/debug only the selected test case by clicking on the corresponding CodeLens as shown below.

 ![Start_Test Quick Debug Session](/img/start-quick-test-debug-session.gif)